 Homework assignments

-Course exam
+Course quizzes and final exam

+For the majority of the course, recorded lectures were used to present course topics and introduce the content covered.
+Presentation slides were used in conjunction with the recorded lectures.
+Reading assignments, from available research, were given to the students to review and then participate in a series of discussion postings.
+The discussions were used to make sure the students were completing the reading assignments, and to allow them to interact with each other.

+Two homework assignments were collected during the course that covered machine learning using MATLAB.
+This software has built in functions that are specifically tailored for machine learning applications.
+The assignments were focused on how to use these functions.

+Four periodic quizzes were given during the semester, and a final exam at the conclusion of the course.
+The quizzes were used to determine the students understanding of content covered in recorded lectures, and to make sure they were reviewing the posted material.
+This provided an alternative to just using online discussion boards.
+The final exam at the conclusion of the course provided an overall assessment for each student.

+Industry 4.0 Concepts – Course Content

 In this course, students examine Industry 4.0 as it relates to manufacturing.
 The fourth industrial revolution has begun with the introduction of machine intelligence and cyber physical systems that can communicate over the internet.
 Cyber physical systems enable the virtual world of computers and software to merge with the physical world through process management and feedback.
 This is a result of hardware being much more affordable, readily available software that can perform complex tasks, inexpensive computational storage, and a widespread internet.
 All of which connects machines, devices, sensors, data, and people.

+Course Learning Outcomes:

+Illustrate how the interconnection of machines, devices, sensors, and people connect the Internet of Things (IoT) and Internet of People (IoP) to form the Internet of Everything (IoE).

+Demonstrate how Information Transparency is accomplished through tasks from the virtual and physical world.

+Propose Decentralized Decisions based on the interconnection of objects and people, along with Information Transparency.

+Assess the shifting role of humans operating machines towards a strategic decisionmaker and problem-solver role.

 As it relates to manufacturing, students explore topics such as smart factories, cyber physical systems, proactive maintenance, computer simulation, horizontal and vertical integration, and barriers to implementation will be explored.
 As an example, connected sensors will integrate an Internet of Things (IoT) network on the factory floor collecting data that will be stored in the cloud and be processed with cloud computing.
 The large amount of collected data, i.e. Big Data; will enable the use of computing methods including artificial intelligence to study system energy efficiency, tool wear, preventive maintenance, and product quality management.
 The connected factory floor, in conjunction with the use of smart human machine interfaces (HMI’s), also enables the use of real-time data in automation, system integration, and supervisory control to minimize down-time.
 Furthermore, the collected data will enable the development of process emulators to simulate the steps of a process before the actual production begins to increase efficiency through intelligent routing.